rupshanapuna25-spec/bookish-parakeet/README.md

    Goals

-   -To secure internships or industry certification.
+   - To secure internships or industry certification.

-   -To develop advance skills  about computer knowledge.
+- To develop advance skills  about computer knowledge.
   - To build different types of project immediatly.